TensorSpeech/TensorFlowTTS/examples/hifigan/README.md

 ### Step 2: Training from scratch
 After you re-define your dataloader, pls modify an input arguments, train_dataset and valid_dataset from [`train_hifigan.py`](https://github.com/tensorspeech/TensorFlowTTS/tree/master/examples/hifigan/train_hifigan.py).
 Here is an example command line to training HiFi-GAN from scratch:

-First, you need training generator with only stft loss:

 ```bash
 CUDA_VISIBLE_DEVICES=0 python examples/hifigan/train_hifigan.py \